This is our all-in-one roundup reviewing every F-Secure consumer security solution for 2021. On this page, after our brief intro, you’ll find

 A separate three device, one-year Freedome license is priced at an initial $35, rising to $55 on renewal.
 Add it to SAFE and that's a total of $70 in the first year, $125 afterwards.

-Opting for F-Secure Total instead gets you SAFE, Freedome and the KEY password manager, and costs $90 for the same three device, one-year term.
-(There's no introductory discount, so you should pay $90 on renewal, too, unless F-Secure increases its prices.)
+Opting for F-Secure Total instead gets you SAFE, Freedome and ID PROTECTION, and costs $90 for the same three device, one-year term.

-If we ignore KEY, that means you're getting Freedome VPN for $40 in year one, and an amazing $20 after that (an effective $1.67 a month.)
+Even if we ignore ID Protection, that means you're getting Freedome VPN for $55 in year one, but an amazing $20 after that (an effective $1.67 a month.)

 Freedome isn't the best VPN, but it covers the basics, and this is much cheaper than most of the competition.
 Even a budget VPN provider like Ivacy asks $42 for year one, $60 on renewal (although that does cover up to five devices.)

 But if you're not committed to F-Secure, there are similar deals around from some security suites.
 Avira Prime has a capable set of features, including an unlimited VPN, and although it starts at a marginally more expensive $100, that covers up to five devices for a year.